abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 Good strategy is an argument.
 Surveys force you to construct these good arguments so you don't suffer from JP2's idolatry and false absolutes.

-**Easier to pitch than a pitch**.
+**Easier to discuss than a pitch**.
 Specs from your brain are like vacation photos -- people will sit politely until they can escape.
 But surveys are work product, they're juicy secrets, you can whisper them and people will lean in to hear.
 Survey results are a better conversation because you're interpreting the answers together rather than fencing over the binary question of whether your one idea is right.

 **Better than ads early-on**.
-Ads to a landing page in theory let you validate an idea, but surveys let you ask 'why not'.
+Driving traffic to a landing page in theory lets you validate *whether* an idea is good, but surveys let you ask 'why not'.
 Both have their place, and all experimentation is good probably, but surveys are 10x quicker to build and give you more information when the answer is 'no'.

-Improv is all about the 'yes and', surveys give you a 'no but' which is the listening version of that.
+Creative writers love the 'yes and' from improv; surveys give you a 'no but' which is a tool for creative listening.

 This could be my marketing naivete at work, but keyword ads to drive traffic to a prototype is something that hasn't worked well for me.
 I talked to someone this week who said interest-based advertising works better for this because you're targeting people rather than existing search traffic.